Last Updated on May 9, 2023

 Late feedback can affect the project deadlines and quality of the design/video.
 The Client can provide timely feedback at every phase to ensure better quality and help meet timelines.

 Moral: On-time feedback and quality feedback can help fend-off countless cycles of iteration.
+This works!

 Top advice for making feedback go smoothly?

 During the Work in Progress phase of design, the most criticized parameters are size, font, and color.

 - Banners/posters are designed in different sizes for different platforms.
 In some strange cases, the content and the creative on different size banners are expected to have the same clarity and readability.
 There is no way that the clarity and the readability of a 1200X628 and 728X90 can be the same.

 - The creative/video is expected to have a new font to give it a fresh look.
 But the final line of the feedback says use fonts specified in the brand guidelines.
 So we end up using Helvetica, Papyrus, Comic Sans, Trebuchet, Akkurut Pro as usual!

 - The creative/video has to be really colorful but use the colors mentioned in our corporate color palette.
 (The corporate color palette has just 6 colors – Dark Blue, Light Blue, Dark Green, Light Green, white and black).
 Remember, the creative has to be really Colorful!!!